shamusx/istio-examples/How-to-Enable-Plug-In-CA-Rotation.md

-# [Istio] How to enable Plug-In CA Rotation
+# [Istio] How to enable Plug-In CA Auto Reload

 A common topic when setting up Istio is leveraging existing PKI to create the intermediate signing cert for Istio.
-A Tetrate blog post on this very topic was covered: https://www.tetrate.io/blog/istio-trust/.
+A Tetrate blog post on this very topic was covered and recommend checking it out https://www.tetrate.io/blog/istio-trust/.
 <br>
-The question then comes for short-lived intermediate CA's we want Istio to be aware of the change, also fast forward to the idea of scaling out to multiple Istio clusters this will become a handful to manage.
+The question then comes for short-lived intermediate CA's that get rotated, how can Istio be aware of the update?<br>  It is important to note that by default Istio will not reload a new Intermediate CA until a reboot occurs, which might not sound to bad for a single cluster, but fast forward to the idea of scaling out to multiple clusters where Istio is deployed, this becomes combersome.
 <br>
 <br>
-This demo will make run through how to make Istio aware of changes to Intermediate CA used to sign workload certificates.
-As well as setup `cert-manager` to create a new Intermediate CA before expiration.
+This demo will include configuring to be Istio aware of changes to Intermediate CA used to sign workload certificates.
+In it `cert-manager` is used to generate the new Intermediate CA as well as rotate it.

 ## Prepare
-What will be needed:
+What will be required:
 - Kubernetes Cluster (minikube is also an option)
 - istioctl (version >=1.14.2)
 - cert-manager (https://cert-manager.io/docs/)